Tag Archives: school

 And now, four weeks of 9-to-1 have passed like lightning, leaving way too much stuff still not in its place here (and way too little time left before I go back to work).
 Streak!

-Atticus and his teacher, Miss Lane
+Atticus and Ms. Lane

 Academically, Atticus probably didn’t learn a whole lot.
 He already knew his letters, numbers, colors, shapes.
 (This is the kid who’s been reciting Latin for a year and has the equivalent of a photographic memory for songs, lyrics and key.)

 But he learned a lot of new cool songs to go along with them from Miss Lane’s “board.”
 (We found most of the songs he’s been singing at HarryKindergarten’s YouTube profile.
-Check him out if you want to jumpstart your little’s learning. ;)
+Check him out if you want to jumpstart your little’s learning. 😉

 Also, socially, there was so much he needed to learn: raising his hand to contribute to class discussion, working quietly, staying seated, cooperating with other kids, walking through the cafeteria line with a tray — all with teachers who expect some mess-ups and are trained to help kids learn from them.